Nsustain/nsustain.com/HALL-OF-FRAME.md

   <b>
     Security Hall of Frame
   </b><br>
-  Thanks to these people, Nsustain became a better, safer place ❤️
+  Thanks to these people, Nsustain is now a better, safer place ❤️
 </p>